 Current trends show that consumers are moving closer to plant-based proteins because they are more sustainable and environmentally friendly, plus they contain much lower quantities of additives and fillers.
 Millennials are largely responsible for this change as they continue to search for healthy protein sources which are meat-free and dairy-free.
 Recent research by Nielsen demonstrates that almost 50% of people surveyed are willing to pay a premium for products that have less of an environmental impact on our planet.
 Statistics show this is not just a fad and plant-based proteins are beginning to gain traction.
 According to this study, meat and dairy consumption in the USA has dropped by one-third since the 1970s.
 People are becoming more educated and therefore wish to avoid the saturated fats, high cholesterol and prevalent use of hormones and antibiotics in the meat and dairy industry.

 But why is Hemp Protein so good, you ask?
 With 50.3g of protein per 100g, Hemp's protein profile is higher than or the same as most meats (including fish).
+This makes it an awesome substitute in cooking, and an addition to your post-workout shake.
 Hemp contains more digestible protein than any other plant-based source, including soy, pea and flax.
 Hemp is protein the way nature intended.
 It’s considered a complete protein as it includes all 20 essential amino acids required for optimum health.
 Hemp protein is made up of around 65 per cent globulin Edestin protein, which is an essential protein that helps repair DNA at the cellular level.
 Additionally, Edestin is entirely compatible with the human digestive system (unlike other proteins such as soy and whey, which are known to cause stomach issues).
 Hemp also contains 30 per cent albumin which is another protein similar to egg whites, plus essential minerals for the human body (such as iron, copper, manganese, folate and magnesium) are found in hemp protein.
 In an age where quick and easy proteins are normal, hemp naturally contains around 17 grams of fibre per 100 grams which ensures you receive your daily fibre intake.
 Hemp is simply the best source of protein out there.